Wednesday, August 30, 2017

 Apparently Smith and his wife were retired in the 1940 census.
 The household included Smith’s daughter, who was married to “Marshall Cleman”, and granddaughter, Carol.
 Smith’s son-in-law was a photographer.

-What became of Smith is not known.
+What became of Smith is unclear.
 He has not been found in the Social Security Death Index or an obituary.
+However, Find a Grave has a Rowland M. Smith who was born in 1874 and passed away in 1955 and was laid to rest in Forest Hill Cemetery.

 Labels: Ink-Slinger Profiles